Keeping Vintage and Classic cars alive.

 Obscure makes such as DKW, Marmon or Goggomobil may raise an eyebrow but are also present on the Island.
 American vehicles, known for their fins and petrol-guzzling qualities, are also quite popular.
 Lately we are also experiencing an awakening of interest in Japanese cars which are relatively rare.

-in 2012 former club Chairman, the late Dr. Lino Gauci Borda negotiated and acquired the current clubhouse, situated at Hope Street in Mosta
+in 2012 former club Chairman, the late Dr Lino Gauci Borda, negotiated and acquired the current clubhouse, situated at Hope Street in Mosta

 Sign up to receive regular information from Old Motors Club Malta.